Billy Roper 2016 Folk Art Calendars coming this fall!

-The calendars, designed and created by Debbie Martin, include 12 different paintings and writings by Billy.
+The annual calendars, designed and created by Debbie Martin, include 12 different paintings and writings by Billy.
 Each painting was carefully reproduced along with his actual handwriting and line drawings.
 They are printed on acid free, canvas-textured cardstock with archival pigment ink.

 Featuring 6 different line drawings created exclusively for this collection by Billy, this rustic card set, is handcrafted and designed by Debbie Martin from textured recycled paper and burlap fabric.